isomerpages/mlaw-pto/_deceased-cpf-estate-monies/1-estate-other-assets.md

 These fees, which we will take from the estate money, include GST and cannot be waived.
 You will have to pay a minimum fee of $15.<br>

-**10. How can I claim a reimbursement of funeral expenses out of the Deceased’s Estate monies?**
+**10. How can I claim a reimbursement of funeral expenses out of the Deceased’s Estate monies?**<br>
 You can indicate the amount of funeral expenses which you would like to claim from the Deceased’s Estate monies in the online application form.

 Please note that the maximum amount of funeral reimbursement claim allowable for a Deceased is $6,000.